A Memorable Literary Debut

 In 1962, he married Renate Ramage, a German art teacher, with whom he fathered a son and a daughter.

 Aside from being a novelist and a writer, he was also a visiting professor at Columbia University and the Norton professor at Harvard University.
-Because of his works, he received numerous honorary doctorates from various educational institutions like Indiana University Bloomington and University of Tartu.
+Because of his works, he received numerous honorary doctorates from various educational institutions like Indiana University Bloomington and the University of Tartu.

-Umberto Eco died on February 19, 2016 in his Milanese home after a two-year battle with pancreatic cancer.
+Umberto Eco died on February 19, 2016, in his Milanese home after a two-year battle with pancreatic cancer.